 New York City inspects scales and measuring devices used by retail stores, including grocery stores and bodegas, and airports to make sure they are accurate.
 All markets must have a scale in their prepackaged food section.

-Businesses can request scale inspections online, by email or by fax.
+Businesses can request scale inspections online or by fax.

-Fee amounts for scales inspected by the Department of Consumer Affairs are below.
+Fee amounts for scales inspected by the Department of Consumer and Worker Protection are below.

 - $20 per scale for scales up to and including 15 kg (33 lb) capacity